mgaynor1/R4NaturalHistoryCollections-BCEENET2021/README.md

 This workshop reviews cleaning, mapping, and analyzing natural history collections data in R. It will review point sampling and extracting elevation data from occurrence records, as well as how to run an ANOVA based on this data.

 # Pre-workshop.
 Before this workshop, make sure to at least download the R4dNHC folder (which I compressed for easy download).
-This has all the necessary datafiles and functions needed to run through the workshop during the session.
+This has all the necessary data files and functions needed to run through the workshop during the session.
 Make sure to run through the 00_Setup.R script as well to make sure all needed packages are installed.

 # File Information